BTC, ETH, BNB, SOL, ADA, XRP, DOT, DOGE, SHIB, AVAX

 SOL / USDT

-Solana (SOL) sank below the ascending channel and the 20-day EMA ($ 224) on Nov.
-16, indicating that the bulls may be losing control.
-Buyers are trying to defend the breakout level at $ 216, but any bounce is likely to face selling at higher levels.

-The 20-day EMA has leveled off and the RSI has fallen to the midpoint, indicating a balance between supply and demand.
-This balance will flip in favor of the bears if the price breaks down and sustains below $ 216.
+The bulls tried to push Solana (SOL) above the 20-day EMA ($ 221) on November 17 and 18, but the bears were in no mood to budge.
+Failure to overcome this hurdle may have attracted a sell-off from traders on November 18, pushing the price to the 50-day SMA ($ 195).

+Aggressive buying at lower levels has resulted in a strong bounce today, indicating that the bulls are defending the 50-day SMA support.

-Conversely, If the price rebounds from the current level, the SOL / USDT pair could move up to the downtrend line.
-This level can act as a stiff resistance, but if the bulls clear this hurdle, the pair may retest the all-time high at $ 259.90.
+If buyers push the price above the 20-day EMA, the SOL / USDT pair could move up to the downtrend line.
+A breakout and close above the downtrend line could improve the prospects for a resumption of the uptrend.

+Contrary to this assumption, If the price turns down from the 20-day EMA, the bears will make one more attempt to bring the pair below the 50-day SMA and the trend line.
+If they manage to do that, the selling could intensify and the pair could drop to $ 140.

 ADA / USDT

-Cardano (ADA) dipped sharply on Nov.
-16 and broke below critical support at $ 1.87, but a minor upside is that the bulls did not allow the price to close below it.
-The long tail of the candle indicates that buyers are trying to defend support.
+The long tail of the November 16-17 candle shows that the bulls tried to defend the strong support at $ 1.87.
+However, the failure to hold Cardano (ADA) above $ 1.87 may have led to aggressive selling from traders on November 18.

-The bulls are attempting to push the price back above $ 1.87 today, but higher levels may attract selling.
-Both the moving averages have started to turn down and the RSI has dipped into the negative zone, indicating that the bears are in command.
+The bulls are trying to push the price back above $ 1.87.
+If they manage to keep the price above this level, it could catch the most aggressive bears.
+That could start a strong recovery that could hit the downtrend line.

-If the price turns down from the current level or from the 20-day EMA, the bears will try to sink the ADA / USDT pair below $ 1.75.
-If they manage to do that, the pair could drop to $ 1.50.
-The first sign of strength will be a breakout and close above the downtrend line.
+Contrary to this assumption, if the price turns down from the current level or the 20-day EMA ($ 1.99), it will suggest that sentiment is still negative and traders are selling on rallies.
+The bears will attempt to carry the pair below $ 1.70, extending the slide to $ 1.50.

 XRP / USDT

-If the bears hold the price below the moving averages, the XRP / USDT pair could challenge the strong support at $ 1.
-The 20-day EMA ($ 1.15) has started to turn lower and the RSI has dipped into negative territory, indicating that the bears have a slight advantage.

-A breakout and close below $ 1 could push the price to $ 0.85.
-This level can act as strong support again, but if it breaks down, the next stop could be $ 0.70.
+A bounce from the current level could again face a strong sell near the moving averages.
+If the price turns down from the 20-day EMA ($ 1.13), the bears will try to sink the XRP / USDT pair below $ 1.

+If they can pull it off, the pair could extend its slide to the next support at $ 0.85.
+Selling may accelerate below this support.

-Conversely, if the price breaks above the moving averages, the pair could rally to $ 1.24.
-The bulls will have to push and hold the price above this level to signal a comeback.
+Conversely, if the bulls push and hold the price above the moving averages, the pair could rise to the overhead resistance at $ 1.24.

 DOT / USDT